jedota/Semi-Auto-Transfer-PS600/README.md

-Now we have some options how the images will be translated:
+Now we have some options for how the images will be translated:

 ![image](https://github.com/jedota/texture-ps-hda/assets/171809025/1dace6ca-cf4c-4d6d-a1cd-0b2b06f1ebd4)